-Official Website: http://www.singaporelawreview.org
+Official Website: http://www.singaporelawreview.com

-email@example.com (all matters regarding Journal)
+email@example.com (matters regarding Journal)

 The Singapore Law Review is an independent legal publication body, exclusively run by students of the National University of Singapore, Faculty of Law.
 The Review’s illustrious history began in 1959, with the pioneer publication of the student-run legal journal titled Me Judice in the University of Malaya.
 Following the independence of Singapore in 1965, the journal was subsequently renamed the Singapore Law Review in 1969.
 Apart from a publication hiatus between 1972 and 1979, the Singapore Law Review has been published annually ever since.